 We offer a highly differentiated, constantly evolving assortment of brand name merchandise across a broad range of categories at drastically reduced prices.
 Our ever-changing assortment of "Good Stuff Cheap" includes brand name and closeout merchandise from leading manufacturers.
 We augment our brand name merchandise with opportunistic purchases of unbranded goods and our own domestic and direct-import private label brands in underpenetrated categories to further enhance the assortment of products that we offer.
-Brand name and closeout merchandise represented approximately 65% and non-closeout goods and private label products collectively represented approximately 35% of our 2020 merchandise purchases, reflecting the increase in PPE purchases, which were primarily non-closeout, due to the COVID-19 pandemic.
-Excluding the impact of PPE purchases, brand name and closeout merchandise represented approximately 70% and non-closeout goods and private label products collectively represented approximately 30% of our 2020 merchandise purchases.
+Brand name and closeout merchandise represented approximately 65% and non-closeout goods and private label products collectively represented approximately 35% of the retail value of our 2021 merchandise purchases.
+The percentage of non-closeout goods and private label products is higher than our historical average, reflecting higher average unit retail pricing of non-closeout direct import purchases driven by higher freight costs due to global supply chain disruptions.
 We believe our compelling value proposition and the unique nature of our merchandise offerings have fostered our customer appeal across a variety of demographics and socioeconomic profiles.